Overview

 \( \Delta t \) is the time interval (5 seconds in our example)

-In three dimensions, Newton's motion equations can be written as a system of equations:
+When dealing with three dimensions, Newton's motion equations can be expressed as a system of equations:

 \[ \left\{\begin{matrix} x= x_{0} + v_{x0} \Delta t+ \frac{1}{2}a_{x} \Delta t^{2}\\ y= y_{0} + v_{y0} \Delta t+ \frac{1}{2}a_{y} \Delta t^{2}\\ z= z_{0} + v_{z0} \Delta t+ \frac{1}{2}a_{z} \Delta t^{2} \end{matrix}\right. \]

-The target parameters \( \left[ x, y, z, v_{x},v_{y},v_{z},a_{x},a_{y},a_{z} \right] \) are called a System State.
-The current state is the input to the prediction algorithm, and the following state (the target parameters at the next time interval) is the algorithm output.
+The set of target parameters \( \left[ x, y, z, v_{x},v_{y},v_{z},a_{x},a_{y},a_{z} \right] \) is known as the System State.
+The current state serves as the input for the prediction algorithm, while the algorithm's output is the future state, which includes the target parameters for the subsequent time interval.

-The above set of equations is called a Dynamic Model (or a State Space Model).
-The Dynamic Model describes the relationship between input and output.
+The system of equations mentioned above is known as a Dynamic Model or State Space Model.
+The dynamic model describes the relationship between the input and output of the system.

-Let us return to our example.
-As we can see, if the current state and the dynamic model are known, the next target state can be easily predicted.
+Apparently, if the target's current state and dynamic model are known, predicting the target's subsequent state can be easily accomplished.

-Well, it is not.
-First of all, the radar measurement is not absolute.
-It includes a random error (or uncertainty).
-The error magnitude depends on many parameters, such as radar calibration, the beam width, and the signal-to-noise ratio of the returned echo.
-The error included in the measurement is called Measurement Noise.
+In reality, the radar measurement is not entirely accurate.
+It contains random errors or uncertainties that can affect the accuracy of the predicted target state.
+The magnitude of the errors depends on various factors, such as radar calibration, beam width, and signal-to-noise ratio of the returned echo.
+The random errors or uncertainties in the radar measurement are known as Measurement Noise.

-Furthermore, the target motion is not strictly aligned with motion equations due to external factors such as wind, air turbulence, and pilot maneuvers.
-The dynamic model error (or uncertainty) is called Process Noise.
+In addition, the target motion is not always aligned with the motion equations due to external factors like wind, air turbulence, and pilot maneuvers.
+This misalignment between the motion equations and the actual target motion results in an error or uncertainty in the dynamic model, which is called Process Noise.

-The most widely used prediction algorithm is the Kalman Filter.
+The most common tracking and prediction algorithm is the Kalman Filter.

 Next